 by Robyn Ndikumana MD BScN and Allison Osmond, MD FRCPC

 Congenital nevi range in size from very small to very large.
 A congenital nevus is called a giant congenital nevus when it is larger than 20 cm.
-Many congenital nevi have an irregular shape and they can range in color from light brown to black.
+Many congenital nevi have an irregular shape and they can range in colour from light brown to black.
 It is not uncommon to find a hair growing out of a congenital nevus.

 In general, when your doctor is looking at a nevus on your skin, they are looking for some basic features known as ABCDE.

 A nevus may be removed by your doctor if there are any changes in ABCDE, or for cosmetic reasons.
-Some nevi will grow back after being removed and this is known as recurrent or persistent nevus.
+Some nevi will grow back after being removed and this is known as a recurrent or persistent nevus.
 If you see any colour in a scar after nevus is removed, you should see your family doctor.

 While a congenital nevus is a non-cancerous skin tumour, it can change over time into a type of skin cancer called melanoma.
 You should let your doctor know if your nevus suddenly changes in size or colour or if it starts to bleed.